Ask An Expert

 NOTE: If a child has had early-life difficulties (like significant medical issues or trauma), some of these typical sleep patterns described above can be significantly delayed; they may require additional support from your child’s pediatrician or a specialist.

-Sleep Strategies for Toddlers and Preschoolers
+Sleep Training Methods for Toddlers and Preschoolers

 The expert advice for determining bedtime tends in two directions in this age range: where crying intervals are consciously permitted and one that gradually moves bedtime to better “sync” with a child’s natural state of drowsiness.
-The biggest hangup for parents on choosing which expert advice to take is this question: “Do either of these methods lead to emotional or physiological issues for my child later in life?”
+The biggest hang-up for parents on choosing which expert advice to take is this question: “Do either of these sleep training methods lead to emotional or physiological issues for my child later in life?”
 The scientific research suggests that both these approaches can reduce child and parental stress.
 In infant studies, measuring cortisol, the stress hormone, has generally demonstrated lower cortisol levels in both approaches.
 In clinical studies, it is noted that the mother’s stress level also tends to decrease with either method.
 Most importantly, the child-parent attachment does not appear to be hurt by either approach.

-Sleep Strategies for All Kids
+Sleep Training Methods for All Kids

 Don’t let that all too familiar question: “How’s he sleeping?” alter your stress level.
 While few parents complain that their newborn sleeps too much, many new parents express concern that they are failing if their infant does not seem to be sleeping soundly - and it’s often in comparison to how other parents relate their nighttime bliss.
 Recognizing that periods of wakefulness are normal for newborns will help you avoid fighting a developmentally normal sleep pattern.
 Keep in mind that each child, family, and home are different; and that the transition into recognizable sleep patterns is long and varied.